 Now, wait for the drive to peter out of your desktop before detaching it.
 This may take a few seconds.

 #2.
-How to Eject USB from Mac Using Finder
+How to Eject USB from Mac with Finder

 How do I eject USB from Mac without icon?
 Command-E can be the easiest operation.